 GQLMATCH (p:Person WHERE p.name STARTS WITH 'Al') RETURN p.name

-For example, an index Username is created for the name property of the user nodes with a 8-byte limitation:
+For example, an index Username is created for the name property of user nodes with an 8-character limit:

 GQLCREATE INDEX Username ON NODE user (name(8))

-The query below won't utilize the Username index as the specified string Aventurine exceeds the 8-byte limit:
+The query below won't utilize the Username index because "Aventurine" (10 characters) exceeds the 8-character limit:

 GQLMATCH (n:user {name: "Aventurine"}) RETURN n